 While this is good to hear, Huawei is also paying a lot of attention to its other connected products.
 ITs line-up includes Windows laptops, wearables like the Watch GT2, audio products like the Sound X speaker, and core devices like the FreeBuds 3.
 All these need the smartphone, and that’s not going to change.

 Garrihy said it’s working with many new partners, including Samsonite on a suitcase that can be unlocked with a tap of your phone, and cleaning tech experts Kärcher on a connected water filtration system.
 Huawei is nothing if not diverse.
 Garrihy also sees cars, and Huawei’s Connected Vehicle system, as a huge opportunity.
 Still, one device at the heart of all this.

 “The smartphone is central.
-The ecosystem is only going to get bigger, and the smartphone is more important than ever.”
+The ecosystem is only going to get bigger, and the

 By calling the smartphone critical to Huawei’s plan, it instantly raises concerns over the App Gallery, because without the apps people want being immediately available, ongoing adoption of Huawei’s otherwise excellent phones may suffer.
 Garrihy didn’t share my opinion that growth of the App Gallery is slow, though.